JAlcocerT/R_general/Graphs/README.md

 * Ven's Diagram

-* Radar chart - use with caution if there is too much output data
+* Radar/Spider chart - use with caution if there is too much output data

 * Gauge chart
 * Maps